Providing quality ADA Defense, Business & Real Estate Services throughout the United States for over 40 years.

 Percentage of pages with zero issues 30.
 0%

-Figure 2: High level automated testing results
+Figure 2: High-level automated testing results

-As the table above shows, the sites tested contained a significant number of issues with 0% of pages being completely error-free.
-The data above does not show any significant divergence from what has been
+As the table above shows, the sites tested contained a significant number of issues, with 0% of pages being completely error-free.
+The data above does not show any significant divergence from what has been found across the broader set of websites I have tested.
+In other words, the accessiBe customer sites are neither better nor worse than the broader Web as a whole.

 The data above makes clear that accessibility on the Web is a serious challenge.